 To make your life easier, Aha! generates related views for almost every view in Aha!
-These Related views help you instantly generate roadmaps, reports, and charts related to the data you are currently viewing right from the Views button in Aha!
+These related views help you instantly generate roadmaps, reports, and charts related to the data you are currently viewing right from the Views dropdown in Aha!

 In this case, you need a report that:

 If you know the specific report type you wish to create, start on that page.
-If you are not sure, the recommendation is to start with the List report to add the required columns and validate that you have the base data required to answer the posed question(s) for the report.
+If you are not sure, the recommendation is to start with the list report.
+This will let you add the required columns and validate that you have the base data required to answer the posed question(s) for the report.
 As you work on building your report, the data columns that you are adding are simultaneously available across all three report types.
-This means that you can start with a List report and then click on the Pivot tab to create a pivot report using the same data.
+This means that you can start with a list report and then click on Reports > Pivot to create a pivot report using the same data.

 At this point, you can check the Related views, or example list tables, to see if there is a good match to help get you started.
-Click the Add report to see that there is an example called "List table: Feature status" -- let's start with that.
+To do this, click to Views dropdown and select Related views.
+Click the Add report button on the top-left side of the page to see that there is an example called "List table: Feature status" — let's start with that.

 3. Add additional data columns